-Full-time Creighton University students enrolled in in-person academic programs and/or health sciences and other programs with an experiential component are required to comply with the University's immunization requirements.
-Students receive approval for course registration upon the completion and verification of their immunization records as coordinated by the Student Health Education and Compliance (SHEC) office.
-The SHEC office is the official record keeper for Creighton University regarding student immunizations and University immunization requirements.
-Failure to meet these requirements will result in a registration hold.
-International students, health science students and residential students (living in campus housing) have additional requirements.
+All Creighton University students are required to comply with the University's immunization requirements.
+Students receive approval for course registration upon the completion and verification of their immunization records as coordinated by The Health Education and Compliance Office.
+Failure to meet these requirements will result in denial of class registration privileges.
+Immunization requirements apply to all students.
+International students, health science students and residential students (living in campus housing) have specific requirements.
+The Health Education and Compliance Office is the official record keeper for Creighton University regarding student immunizations and University immunization requirements.
+Please consult the Health Education and Compliance Office immunization website for additional details.